-Note that the first 30 (or 80) employees do count under this "inadequate coverage" penalty.
+Note that the first 30 employees do count under this "inadequate coverage" penalty.
 Also, if the "no offer" penalty would be less expensive than the "inadequate coverage" penalty, the employer would pay the "no offer" penalty.

-Q77: Does the employer owe a penalty if the employee declines affordable, minimum value coverage offered by the employer and buys coverage through the Marketplace instead?
+Q73: Does the employer owe a penalty if the employee declines affordable, minimum value coverage offered by the employer and buys coverage through the Marketplace instead?

-A77: No. The employer simply has to offer affordable, minimum value coverage.
+A73: No. The employer simply has to offer affordable, minimum value coverage.
 (Specifically, the least expensive plan that provides minimum value coverage must be affordable based on the cost of self-only coverage.)
-If the employee chooses to obtain coverage through the Marketplace, he or she can, but the employee will not be eligible for a premium tax credit/subsidy and therefore the employer will not owe a penalty.
+If the employee chooses to obtain coverage through the Marketplace, the employee can, but the employee will not be eligible for a premium tax credit/subsidy and therefore the employer will not owe a penalty.

-Q78: Does the employer owe a penalty if the employer offers minimum essential coverage that is not affordable and minimum value coverage to an employee who would be eligible for a premium tax credit/subsidy, but the employee chooses to enroll in the employer's plan?
+Q74: Does the employer owe a penalty if the employer offers minimum essential coverage that is not affordable and minimum value coverage to an employee who would be eligible for a premium tax credit/subsidy, but the employee chooses to enroll in the employer's plan?

-A78: No. If the employee chooses to obtain coverage through his or her employer instead of through the Marketplace, the employee can, but he or she will usually not be eligible for a premium tax credit/subsidy and therefore the employer will not owe a penalty.
+A74: No. If the employee chooses to obtain coverage through the employer instead of through the Marketplace, the employee can, but the employee will usually not be eligible for a premium tax credit/subsidy and therefore the employer will not owe a penalty.

-Q79: Is it possible for an employee to qualify for a premium tax credit/subsidy even though his or her employer offers affordable coverage?
+Q75: Is it possible for an employee to qualify for a premium tax credit/subsidy even though the employer offers affordable coverage?

-A79: Yes.
-If the cost of self-only coverage through the Marketplace is more than 9.5% (indexed to 9.56% in 2015, 9.66% in 2016, 9.69% in 2017, 9.56% in 2018, 9.86% in 2019, 9.78% in 2020, and 9.83% in 2021) of an employee's actual household income, an employee could be eligible for the subsidy even though the coverage offered by his or her employer is affordable under one of the three safe harbors.
+A75: Yes.
+If the cost of self-only coverage through the Marketplace is more than 9.5% (indexed to 9.56% in 2015, 9.66% in 2016, 9.69% in 2017, 9.56% in 2018, 9.86% in 2019, 9.78% in 2020, 9.83% in 2021, and 9.61% in 2022) of an employee's actual household income, an employee could be eligible for the subsidy even though the coverage offered by the employer is affordable under one of the three safe harbors.
 This will be a fairly unusual occurrence but could happen because certain deductions are allowed when determining household income.

-Q80: Must all plan options provide affordable, minimum value coverage?
+Q76: Must all plan options provide affordable, minimum value coverage?

-A80: No. Only the lowest cost option that provides minimum value coverage needs to be affordable to avoid the penalty.
+A76: No. Only the lowest cost option that provides minimum value coverage needs to be affordable to avoid the penalty.
 An employer is free to offer other options that do not meet affordability.

-Q81: Are there special rules for multiemployer plans?
+Q77: Are there special rules for multiemployer plans?

-A81: Yes.
-If the employer is required to make a contribution to a multiemployer plan with respect to some or all of its employees under a collective bargaining agreement or related participation agreement and the multiemployer plan offers affordable, minimum value coverage to eligible employees, the employer will be considered to have offered affordable, minimum value coverage.
-In addition to the three affordability safe harbors, coverage under a multiemployer plan is considered affordable if the employee's contribution toward self-only coverage does not exceed 9.5% (indexed to 9.56% in 2015, 9.66% in 2016, 9.69% in 2017, 9.56% in 2018, 9.86% in 2019, 9.78% in 2020, and 9.83% in 2021) of the wages reported to the multiemployer plan, based on either actual wages or an hourly wage rate under the bargaining agreement.
+A77: Yes.
+If the employer is required to contribute to a multiemployer plan with respect to some or all of its employees under a collective bargaining agreement or related participation agreement and the multiemployer plan offers affordable, minimum value coverage to eligible employees, the employer will be considered to have offered affordable, minimum value coverage.
+In addition to the three affordability safe harbors, coverage under a multiemployer plan is considered affordable if the employee's contribution toward self-only coverage does not exceed 9.5% (indexed to 9.56% in 2015, 9.66% in 2016, 9.69% in 2017, 9.56% in 2018, 9.86% in 2019, 9.78% in 2020, 9.83% in 2021, and 9.61% in 2022) of the wages reported to the multiemployer plan, based on either actual wages or an hourly wage rate under the bargaining agreement.